Duration: 4 hours

 100% refundable up to 1 day before the tour date , no questions asked

-You will clearly recognize your guide at the starting point of the tour in front of Café de Prins (see picture above), by the folder with the Amsterdam Food Tours logo and if you are late we will try to telephone you (provided you issued us your number) to help you find your way and, of course, you can always phone us.
-The tour ends at the Café Papeneiland which is located less than a 10-minute walk from the starting point
+The tour starts in front of one of Amsterdam’s oldest and most beautiful Dutch pubs named Café Papeneiland on the crossing of two picturesque canals.
+You will clearly recognize your guide at the starting point of the tour by the folder with the Amsterdam Food Tours logo and if you are late we will try to telephone you (provided you issued us your number) to help you find your way and, of course, you can always phone us.
+The tour ends at less than a 10-minute walk from the starting point

 Be sure to come with an appetite, because we’re going to spoil you with loads of delicious food, right from the start of the tour!
 And you most probably will want to skip the next meal after the tour as well so you might want to book your favourite restaurant another day.
 We serve a drink at three food stops and of course a locally brewed beer will not be missing.
 If you don’t like that, you can also choose something else.